Back to The Triumph

 • form children to love reverent and true worship

-The crown of life is promised to the faithful, not to the adaptable. fidelity under pressure is one of the clearest signs that in exile is already moving toward open triumph.
+The crown of life is promised to the faithful. fidelity under pressure is one of the clearest signs that in exile is already moving toward open triumph, because she continues to cling to the very channels through which Christ gives life.

 Footnotes